rubensamarojr/SolidContactModel/Videos/Readme.md

-Numerical simulations of the dam breaking with three cubes stacked and aligned vertically and six cubes in triangle formation (pyramid)
+Numerical simulations of the dam breaking with three cubes stacked and aligned vertically (section 4.2.1) and six cubes in triangle formation (section 4.2.2).

-Initial distances between particles of 7.5 mm
+Initial distances between particles of 7.5 mm.